Hours of Operation

 Personal Work & Life Education

-LT:he goal of the Personal and Work Life Program, PW&L, is to provide education that equips service members, couples and families with enrichment services with a focus on building and maintaining healthy relationships, strengthening interpersonal competencies and every-day problem solving skills to use throughout their military and family life-cycle.
+The goal of the Personal & Work Life Program, PWL, is to provide education that equips service members, couples and families with enrichment services with a focus on building and maintaining healthy relationships, strengthening interpersonal competencies and everyday problem solving skills to use throughout their military and family life-cycle.

-P&WL activities are educational in nature and offered in group or individual settings.
+PWL activities are educational in nature and offered in group or individual settings.
 Services may be provided in collaboration with other family readiness service providers, education and resources related to health, fitness, wellness, and nutrition both on and off an installation.
+For more information, please call 478-926-1256.

 Key Support Liaison